 An average Valentine’s Day agenda had the essentials – chocolate hearts, a dinner reservation with your partner or best friends, or helping your children with class Valentine parties.
-However, this year’s plans will be looking a little different than usual.
-With social distancing guidelines in place, it’s time to get creative to make this holiday just as magical.
-Here are some ideas to give you an extra boost of togetherness while staying safe – with your partner or best friend.

 Traditionally, Valentine’s Day is seen as a time between significant others, but who said you couldn’t spend time with your besties?
 Galentine’s Day has become an increasingly popular tradition of spending the day before Valentine’s Day with your closest friends.
 There are plenty of ways to stay connected with the ones you love.
 For starters, making a cocktail or mocktail of your choosing can help get the digital party started.